imixs/imixs-office-workflow/src/site/markdown/install/mssql.md

 # How to Run Imixs-Office-Workflow with Microsoft SQL Server

 Imixs-Office-Workflow can be used with databases from different vendors.
 In the default configuration, a PostgreSQL database is used.
-The following section shows how to connect the Imixs Office workflow running under Wildfly with a Microsodft SQL Server.
+The following section shows how to connect the Imixs Office workflow running under Wildfly with a Microsoft SQL Server.

 ## Install the Driver Module